Koha-Community/kohadocs/source/circulation.rst

 |image577|

-To generate this report, you must have the :ref:`Build holds queue cron job <holds-queue-label>` running.
+To generate this report, you must have the :ref:`Build holds queue cron job <cron-holds-queue-report-label>` running.
 This cron job is a script that should be run periodically if your library system allows borrowers to place on-shelf holds.
 This script decides which library should be responsible for fulfilling a given hold request.

-It's behavior is controlled by the system preferences :ref:`StaticHoldsQueueWeight <staticholdsqueueweight,-holdsqueueskipclosed-&-randomizeholdsqueueweight-label>`, :ref:`RandomizeHoldsQueueWeight <staticholdsqueueweight,-holdsqueueskipclosed-&-randomizeholdsqueueweight-label>` and
+It's behavior is controlled by the system preferences :ref:`StaticHoldsQueueWeight <holds-queue-system-preferences-label>`, :ref:`RandomizeHoldsQueueWeight <holds-queue-system-preferences-label>` and :ref:`UseTransportCostMatrix`.
-:ref:`UseTransportCostMatrix <usetransportcostmatrix-label>`.

 If you do not want all of your libraries to participate in the on-shelf holds fulfillment process, you should list the libraries that \*do\*